Technology

 It's like having a sommelier for your lungs who instantly knows whether you need a bold red or a light white based on what you're doing, except instead of wine it's oxygen and getting it wrong means you pass out.

-Leo combines deep electrical engineering with hands-on diving and military experience, giving first-principles understanding of both hardware challenges and end-user pain points of breathing in extreme environments.
+Leo Kankkunen is an Electrical Engineer from Finland with the country's highest national electrical certification, a certified diver with military service.
+Combines deep electrical engineering with hands-on diving and military experience, giving first-principles understanding of both hardware challenges and end-user pain points of breathing in extreme environments.